sailorden/freelanceApp/README.md

 - "Back" - Button needs to be styled
 - "Sum" needs to be dezimal (€10,00)
 - fonts in svg's need to be changed

+##SCSS with Codekit into CSS (Matthias Harreither)

+- Input fields styled
+- "Back" Button new